-Our award winning MicroTokenization® and MicroEncryption® technology secures data at a level never before possible.
-A CertainSafe Digital Vault high security cloud storage solution mitigates risk, ensures compliance and protects your reputation with your clients.
+Our award winning MicroEncryption® technology secures data at a level never before possible.
+Our CertainSafe Digital Safety Deposit Box high security cloud storage solution mitigates risk, ensures compliance and protects your reputation with your clients.

 Store and share documents, photos, files and private messages while keeping them safe from prying eyes with the CertainSafe Digital Vault.

-Securely engage, collaborate and communicate with your clients while protecting their privacy with the CertainSafe Digital Vault.
+Securely engage, collaborate and communicate with others while protecting both your privacy as well as theirs within the CertainSafe Digital Vault.

 Remove sensitive data from its original location, manually or via automated application APIs.